A Guide to Union Membership Management and Retention: 7 Tips

 - How would you improve the union?

-Regular check-ins ensure members that their personal opinions are heard.
+Regular check-ins assure members that their personal opinions are heard.
 During these check-ins, take thorough notes and then reconvene with your team to assess any patterns that have emerged.
-For example, if multiple members expressed dissatisfaction with how frequently your union communicates with them, you could launch an initiative to improve communication.
+For example, if multiple members have expressed dissatisfaction with how frequently your union communicates with them, you could launch an initiative to improve communication.

 Additionally, these check-ins are a great opportunity to identify new leadership potential in the union.
 If a member gives a particularly positive recount of the union, consider asking these individuals to take on more responsibilities in the union.

-How Union-Management Software Can Help
+How Union Management Software Can Help

 Keep track of your membership.